 Mushrooms are small bombs of vitamin D. This vitamin protects the neurons that synthesize dopamine and serotonin, two essential neurotransmitters for brain functioning.
-Thus, vitamin D could significantly improve learning abilities and prevent the memory impairment associated with dementia.
+Thus, vitamin D could significantly improve learning abilities and prevent the memory impairment.

 Mushrooms are very low in calories; they are mostly water and contain dietary fiber, reducing appetite and acting as a bulking agent in your stomach.
 They are a slimming asset for your diet.
 After a mushroom meal, you may feel fuller.
 If you tend to snack, this will help lower your calorie intake.

 Preorder and save 20% for a limited time

 We’ve worked with nutritional experts, supplement chemists, and testing labs to develop a highly effective formula that is more powerful, and better tasting than anything available on the market.
 Here's what we use:

 Lion’s Mane, Cordyceps, Ashwagandha Extract, Rhodiola Rosea Root Extract, Alpha GPC, Vitamin B1, Vitamin B, Vitamin B, Vitamin B1, TeaCrine®, BioPerine®, Stevia Extract, Natural Flavors

 Only 30 calories per serving.
 So it’s easy to fit in your daily calories if you’re trying to lose fat or maintain weight.